 The Ultimate Travel Beauty Packing List and Kit for Backpackers

 After months as a true blue backpacker, I'm finally ready to write the very post I dreamt up alongside the creation of The Beauty Backpacker.
-As a lifetime travel and beauty obsessive, if there's one thing I've mastered over the years it's how to pack the right travel beauty and makeup essentials for any trip, be it a rugged backpacking adventure or a luxe, sun-soaked holiday.
+As a lifetime travel and beauty obsessive, if there's one thing I've mastered over the years it's how to pack the right travel beauty essentials and best travel makeup kit for any trip, be it a rugged backpacking adventure or a luxe, sun-soaked holiday.

 This post (the one that marries my two passions) was always going to be my very first.
-But as I transitioned from my London life to travel minimalism, I quickly realised I needed to put time into 'legit' backpacking before regaling the interwebs with all my travel beauty and makeup tips and tricks.
-I wanted to endure all the backpacking highs and lows to advise on which beauty products really work, which ones are the best at multi-tasking and which ones simply add unnecessary weight to your backpack.
+But as I transitioned from my London life to travel minimalism, I quickly realised I needed to put time into 'legit' backpacking before regaling the interwebs with all my best tips for travel beauty and travel makeup kit essentials.
+I wanted to endure all the backpacking beauty highs and lows before advising on which travel beauty products really work, which travel size tolietries really are the best multitaskers and which ones simply add unnecessary weight to your backpack.

-Nearly one year in, I can confidently say that I've suffered enough crispy beach hair days, moisture-sucking long-haul flights and toenail-breaking hikes to truly provide you with the ultimate packing checklist for all your travel beauty needs.
-I've done my best to strike a balance between keeping things practical (and easily packable) but also sufficiently helpful to nurture your body and get your glam on when the mood (or night) strikes.
+Nearly one year in, I can confidently say that I've suffered enough crispy beach hair days, moisture-sucking long-haul flights and toenail-breaking hikes to truly provide you with the ultimate packing list for all your travel beauty needs.
+I've done my best to strike a balance between keeping things practical (and easily packable) but also sufficiently useful to nurture your body and get your glam on when the mood (or night) strikes on the road.

 Get ready!
 This is one mammouth post.
-One to sift through alongside my what to pack when you backpack to assemble all of your backpacking kit.
+This is one to sift through alongside my ultimate packing list for backpacking around the world to assemble all of your backpacking gear essentials.

 I've broken this up into beauty categories and included links to every product.
 I've also scattered some pro travel beauty tips throughout in bold.
-This is meant to be a comprehensive guide but hopefully you'll use it to 'pick and mix' the pieces that work best for you and your travel beauty needs.
+I’ve tried my best to take a minimalist travel makeup approach but this guide is rather comprehensive.
+My suggestion is to 'pick and mix' the pieces that work best for you to assemble your dream beauty travel kit.
 So without further ado, here are all the travel beauty essentials for backpacking your way around the world:

 1. Muji travel hanging pouch: This bag is brilliantly designed.
 It's got all the right compartments, zips and hooks you'll need to house and organise everything from travel bottles to tweezers to lipsticks.
 It also has a hanger (that slots neatly into the bag itself) that comes in handy when you need to hang your stuff in the hostel.